Chrilleweb/dotenv-diff/README.md

 dotenv-diff --strict
 ```

-## Sveltekit specific warnings
+## Sveltekit and Next.js specific warnings

-When scanning a SvelteKit project, `dotenv-diff` will warn you about environment variables that are used wrong in sveltekit.
+When scanning a SvelteKit project, `dotenv-diff` will warn you about environment variables that are used wrong in sveltekit or Next.js depending on which framework is detected.

 for example, if you have `const key = import.meta.env.API_KEY` in a +page.svelte file, you will get a warning to use `VITE_` prefix for client-side usage.